 In case these terms are new to you, let me explain exactly what they mean.
 During a vaginal birth, your vagina and pelvic floor need to stretch to accommodate your baby’s head.
 In some cases, the perineum can’t stretch enough, so it naturally tears to create more space for your baby.
-A perineal tear is graded between 1-4 depending on its severity.
-An episiotomy is when your Obstetrician cuts the perineum to enlarge your vagina opening.
+This perineal tear is graded between 1-4 depending on its severity.
+Alternatively, an episiotomy is when your Obstetrician cuts the perineum to enlarge your vagina opening.
 A tear (greater than grade 1) and episiotomy involves both skin and muscle tissue, so will be stitched together after your baby is born.

-1. Know the Details of Your Labour
+1. Know the Details of Your Labour.

 Often there is so much going on during the birth of your baby, combined with a lack of education around the topic, that women don’t know to ask the details of their birth.
 So make sure you find out: